galopago/misistemote/mcu-proto-sportcam/README.md

-# ESP32-CAM HOST BOARD THAT FITS INSIDE WATERPROOF SPORTSCAM HOUSING
+# MCU HOST BOARD THAT FITS INSIDE WATERPROOF SPORTSCAM HOUSING

-The board is designed to fit inside a generic waterproof enclosure compatible with cameras like Go Pro hero 3, SJCAM SJ400, etc.
+The board can host MCU modules up to 20 pins per row in a double row configuration.is designed to fit inside a generic waterproof enclosure compatible with cameras like Go Pro hero 3, SJCAM SJ400, etc.

 ![MODULE](assets/img/pcbandenclosure.jpg)